arangodb/docs/drivers/spark-connector-new.md

 - `StringContainsFilter`
 - `InFilter`

-Furthermore, the connector will push down also the subset of columns required by the Spark SQL query, so that only the relevant documents fields will be returned.
+Furthermore, the connector will push down also the subset of columns required by the Spark query, so that only the relevant documents fields will be returned.

-Predicate and projection pushdown can greatly improve query performance by reducing the amount of data transferred between ArangoDB and Spark.
+Predicate and projection pushdowns are only performed while reading an ArangoDB collection (set by `table` configuration parameter).
+In case of batch read from a custom query (set by `query` configuration parameter), no pushdown optimizations are performed.

 ### Read Resiliency